reacherhq/check-if-email-exists/README.md

 Head to the [releases page](https://github.com/amaurymartiny/check-if-email-exists/releases) and download the binary for your platform.

-> Note: The binary doesn't connect to the above serverless backend, it checks the mail directly from your computer.
+> Note: The binary doesn't connect to the above `now.sh` backend, it checks the mail directly from your computer.

 ## CLI Usage